-Governance: The Board of Trustees is responsible for ensuring that the vision, ethos and strategic direction of the Trust are clearly defined and ensuring the sound, proper and effective use of the school's financial resources.
+Governance: The Board of Trustees is responsible for ensuring that the vision, ethos, and strategic direction of the Trust are clearly defined and ensuring the sound, proper and effective use of the school's financial resources.
 Schemes of delegation and authorisation limits are set out in the Trust's financial regulations.

-Management: The Trust's Day to day operations are managed by the Accounting Officer/CEO/Chairman, Chief Financial Officer and Chief Operating Officer.
+Management: The Trust's day-to-day operations are managed by the Accounting Officer/ CEO, Chief Financial Officer, and Chief Operating Officer, with oversight by the Chair of the Board.